< back to information centre home

 Molecular Glue Degrader

-• Optional: in vitro complex formation between E3 component protein, molecular glue and target protein
+Optional: evidence of complex formation between E3 component protein, molecular glue and target protein

 • Evidence of E3, ubiquitin and proteasome-dependence; or dependence on other effector pathways relevant to degradation mechanism